Archive d’étiquettes pour : Lomé 5

-With the aim of bringing its actions closer to sympathetic countries and supporting work at the national level more effectively, this year the Forum is organizing, in collaboration with Radio Réveil, a decentralized meeting in the capital of Burkina Faso, one of the current theaters of conflict in the subregion.
+With the aim of increasingly aligning its activities with those of its partner countries and more effectively supporting efforts at the national level, the Forum is organizing a decentralized meeting this year—in collaboration with Radio Réveil—in the capital of Burkina Faso, one of the current hotspots of conflict in the subregion.

-Under the theme: Media, tools for peace in a world in conflict – OUAGA 2023, this seminar follows on from FOMECAF's fervent desire to equip and empower Christian media actors to play a role in preventing and appeasing conflicts on the continent through their action plan.
+Under the theme “Media: Tools for Peace in a World in Conflict – OUAGA 2023,” this seminar stems from FOMECAF’s strong desire to equip and empower Christian media professionals to play a role in preventing and resolving conflicts on the continent through their action plans.

-Participants at OUAGA 2023 will mainly come from countries neighboring Burkina Faso, the host country.
-These include Benin, Côte d'Ivoire, Mali, Niger, and Togo.
+Participants in OUAGA 2023 will come primarily from countries neighboring Burkina Faso, the host country.
+These include Benin, Côte d’Ivoire, Mali, Niger, and Togo.

-The leaders of the Forum des Médias Chrétiens d’Afrique Francophone (Forum of Christian Media in French-speaking Africa) therefore urge media professionals to continue to make use of the tools already made available to them and still available on the organization's official channels:
+The leaders of the Francophone African Christian Media Forum therefore urge media professionals to continue making use of the tools already made available to them and still accessible through the organization’s official channels:

 Medias Africa:https://medias.africa/tv/